Interpersonal Skills: 10 Ways to Improve at Work

-P: In my program I talk about the quality of our life is determined by the quality of our communication.
+P: In my program, I talk about the quality of our life is determined by the quality of our communication.
 I don’t mean in the form of affirmations.
 Saying things over and over again.
 That won’t make it truer.
-But really generating positive self-talk and quality questions to generate energy that are going to have a huge impact on our outcome.
-From your experience as an md, how much of our energy comes from language?
+But really generating positive self-talk and quality questions to generate energy that is going to have a huge impact on our outcome.
+From your experience as an MD, how much of our energy comes from language?

 P: We gain some valuable insight about our identity last week.
 Larry Ackerman.
 So for our listeners, if you didn’t listen to that program you will want to go back and listen to that.
 Tell us, in your practice, how do you see using language with your patients?